When Nicholas 1 began to rule. The army of Emperor Nicholas Pavlovich. Economic development. Fight against corruption

 • 1837, October 30 - opening of the Tsarskoye Selo railway

-• 1837, July - December - a long trip of the emperor to the south: Petersburg-Kyiv-Odessa-Sevastopol-Anapa-Tiflis-Stavropol-Voronezh-Moscow-Petersburg.
+• 1837, July - December - the emperor's big trip to the south: St. Petersburg-Kyiv-Odessa-Sevastopol-Anapa-Tiflis-Stavropol-Voronezh-Moscow-Petersburg.

 Under the influence of the Ministry, “chambers” of state property began to operate in the provinces.
-They were in charge of state lands, forests and other property; they also watched over the state peasants.
-These peasants were arranged in special rural societies (which turned out to be almost 6,000); a volost was composed of several such rural communities.
-Both rural societies and volosts enjoyed self-government, had their own “gatherings”, elected “heads” and “foremen” to manage volost and rural affairs, and special judges for court.
+They were in charge of state lands, forests and other property; they also observed the state peasants.
+These peasants were organized into special rural societies (of which there were almost 6,000); A volost was formed from several such rural communities.
+Both rural societies and volosts enjoyed self-government, had their own “assemblies”, elected “heads” and “elders” to manage volost and rural affairs, and special judges for the court.

-The self-government of state peasants subsequently served as a model for privately owned peasants when they were freed from serfdom.
-But Kiselev did not limit himself to concerns about the self-government of the peasants.
-The Ministry of State Property took a number of measures to improve the economic life of the peasantry subordinate to it: the peasants were taught the best ways of farming, they were provided with grain in lean years; landless were given land; started schools; gave tax benefits, etc.
+The self-government of state-owned peasants subsequently served as a model for privately owned peasants in liberating them from serfdom.
+But Kiselev did not limit himself to concerns about the self-government of peasants.
+The Ministry of State Property carried out a number of measures to improve the economic life of the peasantry subordinate to it: the peasants were taught the best methods of farming and were provided with grain in lean years; those with little land were given land; started schools; gave tax benefits, etc.

-introduced a fixed exchange rate of the silver ruble
+a fixed exchange rate for the silver ruble was introduced

 the circulation of endless banknotes that appeared in Russia from nowhere was destroyed

-created a gold reserve of the treasury, which did not exist before
+a gold reserve of the treasury was created, which did not exist before

-the exchange rate of the ruble has become stable, the ruble has become a hard currency throughout Europe,
+the ruble exchange rate has become strong, the ruble has become a hard currency throughout Europe,

 • 1842, February 1 - Decree on the construction of the St. Petersburg-Moscow railway

-• 1850, August 1 - the foundation of the Nikolaev post (now Nikolaevsk-on-Amur) at the mouth of the Amur by Captain G.I.
+• 1850, August 1 - foundation of the Nikolaev post (now Nikolaevsk-on-Amur) at the mouth of the Amur by captain G.I.
 Nevelsky.

-• 1853, September 20 - the foundation of the Muravyov post in the south of Sakhalin.
+• 1853, September 20 - founding of the Muravyovsky post in the south of Sakhalin.

-So, in the reign of Nicholas were produced:
+So, during the reign of Nicholas the following were produced:

-arrangement of offices of "His Majesty's Own Chancellery";
+arrangement of departments of “His Majesty’s own Office”;

 publication of the Code of Laws;